mojolicious/mojo.js/docs/Growing.md

 +---------+                        +------------+
 ```

-While HTTP methods such as `PUT`, `GET` and `DELETE` are not directly part of REST they go very well with it and are
+While HTTP methods such as `PUT`, `GET` and `DELETE` are not directly part of REST they go well with it and are
 commonly used to manipulate resources.

 ### Sessions

 HTTP was designed as a stateless protocol, web servers don't know anything about previous requests, which makes
-user-friendly login systems very tricky.
+user-friendly login systems tricky.
 Sessions solve this problem by allowing web applications to keep stateful
 information across several HTTP requests.

 ```